-In the Netherlands the national guidelines for the treatment and monitoring of HIV recommend HCV screening during the first clinical visit after HIV diagnosis, and additional annual HCV screening for MSM who report HCV-related risk-taking behaviour.
-Screening for HCV infection among individuals with HIV ever registered by stichting HIV monitoring (SHM), has increased over calendar time.
-Of the 29,040a individuals with HIV ever registered in the SHM database.
-96% have been screened at least once for HCV; anti-HCV or HCV RNA.
+In the Netherlands the national guidelines for the treatment and monitoring of HIV recommend HCV screening during the first clinical visit after HIV diagnosis, and additional annual HCV screening for MSM who report behaviour associated with increased risk of acquiring HCV21.
+Screening for HCV among the individuals with HIV ever registered with stichting HIV monitoring (shm) has increased over calendar time.
+Of the 30,050^a individuals ever registered in the shm database, 96% have been screened at least once for HCV; anti-HCV or HCV RNA.
 In 2000, 27% of the individuals with HIV in care had never been screened for the presence of HCV infection in that a The total number of people screened for HBV differs from the total number screened for HCV, as not all those screened for HBV are also screened for HCV.

 specific calendar year.
-However, over time, a strong and steady increase in the percentage of individuals with a known HCV status has been observed and in 2021, only 1.5% of the individuals in care had never been screened for HCV co-infection (Figure 4.1A).
-In 2021, unknown HCV status was relatively more common among individuals with heterosexually-acquired HIV (2.9%), or with another or unknown mode of HIV acquisition (3.1%), and relatively less common among MSM (0.8%) and people who inject drugs (PWID) or former PWID (0.4%).
+However, over time, a strong and steady increase in the percentage of individuals with a known HCV status has been observed and in 2022, only 1.5% of the individuals in care had never been screened for HCV co-infection (Figure 4.1A).
+In all years, including 2022, unknown HCV status was relatively more common among individuals with heterosexually-acquired HIV (2.8%), or with another or unknown mode of HIV acquisition (3.4%), and relatively less common among MSM (0.7%) and people who inject drugs (PWID) or former PWID (1.8%).